espressomd/espresso/doc/sphinx/magnetodynamics.rst

 - If the trial move is **successful**, the algorithm finds a new minimum :math:`\theta''_\mathrm{min}` and aligns the dipole moment accordingly.
 - Otherwise, the dipole moment remains aligned with :math:`\theta'_\mathrm{min}`.

-For more details, particularly if you are unsire about the physcial quantities involved, please refer to the original publication.
+For more details, particularly if you are unsure about the physical quantities involved, please refer to the original publication.

 The example below shows how to set up and parametrise a particle to be used by the **thermal Stoner-Wohlfarth** solver.
-Note that seting any key in the magnetodynamics particle property will enable the thermal Stoner-Wohlfarth solver for that particle and set ``magnetodynamics['is_enabled'] = True`` (otherwise ``= False``).
-Virtual sites that are tagged for magnetodynamics should be set to use ``Propagation.ROT_VS_INDEPENDENT`` propagation mode.
+Note that `is_enabled` needs to be set to `True` explicitly on the virtual site.
+Moreover, the virtual sites that are tagged for magnetodynamics must be set to use ``Propagation.ROT_VS_INDEPENDENT`` propagation mode.

 .. code-block:: python